PhilippEngler/eufy-security-hm/README.md

 If you are using other devices, please send the files you can find on top of the settings page of the device to me, so that they can properly be integrated in one of the next releases.

 ## Installation
-To install this addon on your CCU or RaspberryMatic follow these steps:
+To install this addon on OpenCCU or RaspberryMatic follow these steps:
 1. Download the latest version from release as `.tar.gz`-file for your architecture.
 Do not extract this file (important for Apple users).
 2. Open the WebUI and navigate to "Settings" -> "Control Panel" -> "Additional software" -> "Choose file..." and select the `.tar.gz`-file downloaded in step 1.
 3. Click on "Install" and wait about one minute.
 4. In the new popup, select "Start installation".
 5. - If you use the original CCU3 firmware: Wait at least 10 minutes to install.
 During this time, the WebUI is not accessible, and you will receive several error messages.
 Please ignore these messages.
 When the installation is done, the CCU will reboot automatically.
-   - If you use RaspberryMatic: The installation is much faster and the CCU will not reboot.
+   - If you use OpenCCU or RaspberryMatic: The installation is much faster and the CCU will not reboot.
 Please ensure you have a working internet connection.
 6. When the installation is done, please go to [Configuration](#configuration).

 To install this addon on debmatic follow these steps: